Low-Temperature Magnetization Dynamics of Magnetic Molecular Solids in a Swept Field: Monte Carlo Simulations

 We conclude this subsection by discussing two atypical simulations.
-First, to confirm that the dependence of $M_f$ on $w$ for small values of $v$ was not an artifact of using the modified spin flip rate (\ref{gamma2}), we ran the simulation for fixed $v \le 10$ and variable $w$ using the original Gaussian rate function (\ref{gamma1}).
+First, we investigate the dependence of $M_f$ on $w$.
+We ran the simulation for fixed $v \le 10$ and variable $w$ using the original Gaussian rate function (\ref{gamma1}).
 The results are plotted in \fno{m_f-w} and show that the $w$ dependence is weak, although it is more pronounced for smaller $v$ and $M_f$ tends to the Kayanuma result with increasing $w$.

 Second, we show the results of simulations in which $\eps(t)$ is a triangular wave.
 In \fno{M_triang} we show the dependence of $M$ on the number of cycles of the wave for different values of $v$.
 Note that we show $M$ every half-cycle, where a cycle is a complete period of the wave.
 The relevant point here is that $M$ decreases essentially exponentially with the number of cycles, except for very small $v$, showing that it is the fraction $\Dta M/M_i$ that is the same each time the reversible region is traversed, where $M_i$ is the initial fraction before the traversal.
 This is true even when the agreement with the Kayanuma model is poor.